core-wg/senml-spec/draft-ietf-core-senml.md

 ### Resolved Data {#resolved-ex}

-The following shows the example from the previos section show in resolved format.
+The following shows the example from the previous section show in resolved format.

 ~~~~